aguywhosaguy/pilot-lua/Speaker.md

 ## `void newindex(Speaker self, string index, any value)`

 > A metamethod.
-Why this function is listed is currently unknown, it is likely a bug or typo.
+Why this function is listed is currently unknown, it is likely to be a bug or typo.